Apr 1, 2022

 Lack of money knowledge can have real consequences

 Financial products, ranging from retirement accounts to mortgages and credit cards, have gotten increasingly complex.
 And a generation ago, there weren’t so many options for saving and investing.
 Now we just need to know a lot more.

 Lack of financial literacy helped lead us into the worst financial crisis since the Great Depression.
 Remember the housing crisis?
 Tens of thousands of people purchased houses they couldn’t afford, and then defaulted on mortgages that were hard to understand.

-Even today, the average debt for things like student loans and credit cards keeps creeping up, with average consumer debt totalling more than $90,000 according to a 2020 study by the credit bureau Experian.
+Even today, the average debt for things like student loans and credit cards keeps creeping up, with average consumer debt totalling close to $93,000 according to a 2021 study by the credit bureau Experian.

 At the same time, there’s a savings crisis–not enough people are planning to put money away for emergencies, or to plan for their retirement.
 More than one third of households had savings for retirement of $5,000 or less, according to one 2019 survey.
 Not nearly what will be required for retirements that can stretch on for decades.

 Additionally, the pandemic has worsened economic circumstances for many.
 For people who suffered job losses, roughly two thirds of working adults said it will be harder for them to meet their financial goals, according to a 2021 Pew Research Center report.

 Fortunately there are plenty of ways to get smarter about your finances, and to give yourself the financial education you need and deserve, so you can save and make smarter decisions with your money.